 There are two types of commonly abused prescription stimulants, Amphetamine (Adderall) and Methylphenidate (Ritalin).
 These are used to medically treat people with ADHD, Narcolepsy and Depression.
 Stimulant addiction and dependence are a high risk with prescription stimulant abuse.
 According to the National Survey on Drug Use and Health, an estimated 6.4 percent of college students between the ages of 18 and 22 have used Adderall.

 To successfully beat an addiction, the first step in the process is recognizing that you have a problem.
-Often, addicts don’t believe that they need rehabilitation, which can lead to overdose and even death.
+Often, addicts don’t believe that they need drug treatment rehabilitation, which can lead to overdose and even death.
 If you or a loved one abuses Adderall (or other prescription stimulants) and any of the following warning signs of stimulant addiction sound like you, then you may want to consider treatment:

 When the body becomes dependent on a substance, it is normal to experience ongoing symptoms after no longer using.
 These symptoms may last for a short or even extended period of time.
 The Raleigh House is here to help you through the symptoms you may experience throughout treatment.
 Clients may experience difficulty sleeping, headaches, aggressive behavior, paranoid thoughts, possible hallucinations and nervousness.
 If you begin experiencing these symptoms, talk to your clinical team.
 The Raleigh House staff will make sure you are safe and comfortable.